iit-neutrino/AGRIYA/README.md

 _1 = Finite reactor analysis_
 _2 = point reactor analysis (NOTE: input dosen't have to be 0 it can be anything)_

-Last argument determines which analysis to run (point or finite sized reactor):
-_1 = Finite reactor analysis_
-_0 = point reactor analysis (NOTE: input dosen't have to be 0 it can be anything)_

 As an example, if you want to fit Daya Bay data for U235 only hypothesis, you can do:
 ```$ ./analyzeGlobalData output.root ./inputs/DYB.txt ./inputs/DYB_covstat.txt ./inputs/DYB_covsyst.txt 1 0```